RunsenXu/MV-JAR/README.md

 ```

 ## Acknowledgements
-We thank the contributors of [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) and the authors of [SST](https://github.com/tusen-ai/SST) for their great work.
+We thank the contributors of [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) and the authors of [SST](https://github.com/tusen-ai/SST) for their great work!